Fiers fuels Athletics past Rockies

 vital ground in its push to reach the postseason for the third time in four

-games behind San Francisco in the race for the final wild-card spot in the
+games behind San Francisco and Philadelphia in the race for the two National

 The A's scored first thanks to some lack of control by Colorado starter German